ModelValidationProgram/EasternOysterEnvData/notebook/NY_LI_LH_High_W.md

 Sal: data source is "Save the Sound" https://www.savethesound.org/water-monitoring-ecological-health 2018_UWS_Data.xlsx; I believe they requested the datafile over email because I don't see a place to download data on the website.
 Data available May-Oct 2018, two readings per month.

 Our meeting notes are confusing me re salinity - it says to label this site as "High" but also that we did not trust the salinity data and should call it NA.
-I did both (labelled as high but enter NA for sal) but seems contradictory now, **Katie knows**.
+I did both (labelled as high but enter NA for sal) but seems contradictory now.

 ## Summary table: